 Cisco Systems, Inc. (2008).
 Cisco CCNP Network Security VPN 642-648 Official Cert Guide.
 Cisco Press.

-Elastic Load Balancing (ELB)
+Elastic Load Balancing

-In the realm of cloud computing, ensuring the availability, scalability, and reliability of applications is paramount.
-AWS Elastic Load Balancing (ELB) is a critical service that addresses these needs by distributing incoming traffic across multiple Amazon Elastic Compute Cloud (Amazon EC2) instances.
+In cloud computing, ensuring the availability, scalability, and reliability of applications is paramount.
+AWS ELB is a critical service that addresses these needs by distributing incoming traffic across multiple Amazon Elastic Compute Cloud (Amazon EC2) instances.
 This section delves into the intricacies of AWS ELB, its types, key features, and how it enhances the performance and resilience of applications hosted on AWS.

 AWS Elastic Load Balancing overview